 It does not directly use ATP as an energy source, but rather it causes the movement of one substance together with another

-which has established an electrochemical potential gradient after being transported using ATP as above.
-It also requires a specific carrier protein (cotranporter)
+which has already established an electrochemical potential gradient after being transported using ATP as above

 Thus, by one substance passing back across the membrane down its concentration gradient, it allows the passage of another substance across the membrane.
 In some cases, both substances pass across the membrane in the same direction; in others they move in opposite directions.

 - both going in the same direction

 In the absorption of sodium ions and glucose by epithelial cells lining the villi within the mammalian ileum ( section of inner membrane shown above

 ), these cells have sodium ions actively pumped out of them on the outer surface membrane, so that the concentration of Na+

 ions inside the cell is lower than in the lumen of the gut (the space containing food digestion products).

 In other words, it maintains a diffusion gradient for Na+